arillso/ansible.fqdn/README.md

 ## Description

-The Ansible role sets fqdn, which fell in the inventory.
+The Ansible role sets fqdn, which fell in Ansible inventory.
 It works with Linux and Windows.

 ## Installation